At First Blush: Evoke Winery Heralds First Day of Spring

 Enough pondering already.
 I don’t know about you, but most of my attempts to pair red wine with dark chocolate have not gone so well.
 They usually result in face scrunching and gagging.
 You have to consider the cacao and sugar percentages in your chocolate and how those will interplay with the grape type and sugar/alcohol content of the wine you select.
 With so many factors to consider, who has time to figure it all out?

 Well, whoever thought of combining red wine and dark chocolate in the glass was a genius!
 And he who pulled it off successfully is my hero!
 You will be surprised how red wine and dark chocolate pair so seamlessly together in a dessert wine when you sip on Chocolate Shop, The Chocolate Lover’s Wine.
-You can find it for $9.99 at Cost Plus World Market, and for a similar price at Fred Meyer, Bartell Drug, and other stores.

 What a find!
 Not sure whether I should be glad I found this or unhappy that I am now addicted to this, but I’m sure excited to tell you about it!
 This red wine behaves like any other red wine in the glass but with the added twist that it is a SWEET wine; in essence, it is a dessert wine, but without behaving like viscous, syrupy Dimetapp in the glass.
 Let’s call it a dessert wine for non-dessert wine drinkers.